kiboschool/course-web-application-development/src/lessons/asking-for-help.md

 It will be an online zoom meeting that you can join.

-The join link will be posted on the Discord channel, on the thread **#help-wad -> announcements** on the same day.
+The join link will be posted on the Discord channel, on the thread **#help-wd -> announcements** on the same day.

 <!--add image-->